sguzunov/docs/docs/connectors/02_ms-office/03_excel-connector/01_javascript/excel-guide.md

 }
 ```

 Note that all these settings are optional.
-If the workbook does not exist, it is going to be created, otherwise re-opened.
+If the workbook doesn't exist, it is going to be created, otherwise re-opened.
 If there is data in the specified spreadsheet, it's going to be wiped, unless you've set [`clearGrid`](../../../../reference/glue4office/latest/excel/index.html#OpenSheetOptions-clearGrid) to `false`.
 In the example above the data will be placed in the `John Doe` spreadsheet, starting on the 2nd row and column (B2).
 You can use also use Row/Column references, e.g., `R2C2` (row 2 column 2).
 Specifying [`dataRangeName`](../../../../reference/glue4office/latest/excel/index.html#OpenSheetOptions-dataRangeName) names the range of cells which starts at `B2` and spans your data to `ClientData`.

 ### Using Templates